 1. Research advisor and project chosen during first semester.
 2. Plan of Study submitted and approved. (due by end of second academic semester) 3.
 Core courses completed.
-4. If eligible for Start of Semester Defense Exception, complete form and submit to Graduate School at least 3 weeks before defense. (must be approved before student can schedule exam) (mast be approved before student can senedule exam) 5.
-Application for Degree form submitted to Graduate School before deadline.
-(Use form located on Hokie Spa) (Coo ferm located off from Spa) 6.
+4. Completed Ethics & Integrity Requirement.
+5. Completed Inclusion and Diversity Requirement (ENGE 5984: Graduate Student Success in Multicultural Environments).
+6. If eligible for Start of Semester Defense Exception, complete form and submit to Graduate School at least 3 weeks before defense. (must be approved before student can schedule exam) Application for Degree form submitted to Graduate School before deadline.
+(Use form located on Hokie Spa) 8.
 Final oral exam scheduled with Graduate School.
 (Should be scheduled no later than two weeks before exam date).
-7. Final oral exam approved by all committee members.
-0 Flootropically automit thesis we leter them 2 weeks often defense Ο. Electronically submit thesis no later than 2 weeks after defense.
+9. Final oral exam approved by all committee members.
+10 .
+Electronically submit thesis no later than 2 weeks after defense.
 Payment of all ETD fees.
-Tayment of all ETD 1000.
-9. Complete following forms which will be provided by Graduate Program Coordinator and turn in before leaving Blacksburg.
+11 Complete following forms which will be provided by Graduate Program Coordinator and turn in before leaving Blacksburg.
 Alumni form (to provide contact information and job information) SACs form Turn in all keys to Business Manager